MicrosoftDocs/win32/desktop-src/WMP/external-task.md

 ---
 title: External.task
 description: Note This topic describes functionality designed for use by online stores.
 Use of this functionality outside the context of an online store is not supported.
-The task property retrieves the name of the current task pane. ms.assetid: '8f3269bd-41aa-43b9-b8b9-f6c35c0ca2b2'
+The task property retrieves the name of the current task pane. ms.assetid: 8f3269bd-41aa-43b9-b8b9-f6c35c0ca2b2
+keywords:
-keywords: ["External.task Windows Media Player"]
+- External.task Windows Media Player
 topic_type:
 - apiref
 api_name: